BBVA/mirrorgate/mirrorgate-docs/src/index.md

 # Supported browsers

 In MirrorGate we use some edge HTML and CSS features, thus only latest Chrome and Firefox versions are supported at the moment (i.e. IE and Safari are not currently supported).

-# Credit

-This project is inspired by [CapitalOne's Hygieia](https://github.com/capitalone/Hygieia).